 7.1.1 Agreed Principles for KI#1

-Editor's note: This clause will include the principles that are agreed as work progresses for the specific KI#1.
-This may be populated directly or e.g. also when a topic in clause 7.2.1 gets resolved and a principle is agreed.

 The interim agreements on principles for KI#1 are as follows:

 - A UP path is used between the UE and a 5GC NF, for transferring standardized collected data from the UE using PDU connectivity service provided by a PDU session.

 - Dedicated S-NSSAI/DNN is used to differentiate the traffic of collected UE data from the UE regular traffic per PDU Session level.

+- The AF (UE side model training server) invokes the NF services via NEF to provide configuration parameters supporting UE data collection.

+- The selection of UEs for training is performed by the AF (UE side model training server) in collaboration with the 5GC.
+The 5GC NF may invoke NEF service (Nnef_MemberUESelectionAssistance) for assistance in selecting UEs for data collection and transfer.

+- The AF may provide a list of candidate UEs to the NEF for verification of user consent.
+The user consent purpose stored in UDM is enhanced to indicate consent for each of the RAN AIML functionality that subscriber has allowed data collection.

 - The UE establishes a new PDU Session, or modifies an existing PDU Session which has been established for UE data transfer, to transfer the standardized UE data, based on URSP rules.
+The 5GC NF invokes NEF service Nnef_ServiceParameter_Create to provide application guidance for URSP rule creation.

+- The 5GC NF may perform further processing on the transferred data from the UE (e.g., data aggregation, data anonymisation) as per the configuration provided by the AF (UE side model training server).